kumarvna/terraform-azurerm-firewall/README.md

   enable_forced_tunneling                   = true
   firewall_management_subnet_address_prefix = ["10.1.6.0/26"]

-  # Optionally add more public IP's to firewall by specifing the list of names
+  # Optionally add more public IP's to firewall by specifing the list of names.
+Minimum one IP name required.
   # Depends on firewall public IP prefix which can be adjusted by `public_ip_prefix_length` variable.
   # IP prefix Default to 31 i.e. for 2 public IP addresses.
   public_ip_names = ["fw-public", "fw-private"]